 Could my College Now and/or AP credits count towards any of the Gen Ed requirements?

 Yes!
-See an Academic Advisor for further details, but some or all of your College Now or AP (score of 4 or 5) credits may be posted by credit evaluators in the Testing Office (L.71 New Building) as courses that meet General Education requirements.
+See an Academic Advisor for further details, but some or all of your College Now or AP (score of 3 or higher) credits may be posted by credit evaluators as courses that meet General Education requirements.

 It says in the Flexible Core I can’t take more than two courses in a discipline or interdisciplinary field.
 What does that mean?